Coyote (song): Reception and legacy

 Rolling Stone included the song on an unranked list of Mitchell's essential 50 songs in 2021.
 In an article accompanying the list, critic Douglas Wolk noted that it possesses "long, tricky, rattling verses that chronicle a romance with a womanizing man whose life is very different from the narrator's" and that it had been a "highlight" of her live repertoire for several years before she recorded it for Hejira.

 Bob Dylan played Mitchell's original studio-album version on the "Noah's Ark Part 2" episode of the third season of his Theme Time Radio Hour show in 2009, introducing it as a song by a "strong-willed woman, and I mean that in the best possible way".

 Later versions

 A live version of "Coyote" was performed by Mitchell with the Band for the 1978 concert movie The Last Waltz, and is included on the film's soundtrack album.
-Another live version appears on Joni Mitchell's 1980 live album Shadows and Light.
+Another live version appears on Mitchell's 1980 live album Shadows and Light.
 Like the original, it features Jaco Pastorius on bass, but with Pat Metheny as a second guitarist and Don Alias replacing Bobbye Hall on percussion.

 Mitchell would reuse much of the same instrumentation on the title track from her next album, Don Juan's Reckless Daughter.
 Mitchell would frequently play the two songs together as a medley.

 "Coyote" appeared on the 1992 Mitchell tribute album Back to the Garden, with Canadian band Spirit of the West covering the song.